nicnocquee/nicnocquee.github.com/source/_posts/2014-09-10-number-explainapplekeynotebadly.markdown

 11. Tim Cook and U2 slapstick was so bad that everyone wished the Chinese lady started talking again.
 10. FREE U2 ALBUM FOR EVERYONE!
 Not sure if you can delete it from your iTunes library though.
 11. That white structure?
 Yeah, nothing special about it.
-12. Still no Macbook Air 11" Retina Display."
+12. Still no Macbook Air 11" Retina Display.

 I think the Reality Distortion Field has worn off on me.